casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/guest keycard/index.md

 ## Guest Keycard in Sons of the Forest
 The Guest Keycard is a key item that gives you access to certain bunker doors around the game.

-The Maintenance Keycard has no durability, doesn't require additional items, and can't be crafted into something else, so this is the final form.
+The Guest Keycard has no durability, doesn't require additional items, and can't be crafted into something else, so this is the final form.

 ## Requirements to Obtain
 **Maintenance Keycard, Gun Rope, Rebreather, & Shovel** - Some items require the player to solve a puzzle or use other collected items to obtain.
 For example, you may need to dig into the ground to find an item, so in situations like that, you will need a Shovel.